 Freshwater

-As for wind farm development, all areas directly (e.g. watercourse crossings) or indirectly (e.g. sediment run off) affected by the development and appropriate buffers up and downstream should have a habitat survey following the Scottish Fisheries Coordination Centre (SFCC) method (Habitat Surveys Training Course Manual, Revised August 2007).
+, All areas directly (e.g. watercourse crossings) or indirectly (e.g. sediment run off) affected by the development and appropriate buffers up and downstream should have a habitat survey following the Scottish Fisheries Coordination Centre (SFCC) method (Habitat Surveys Training Course Manual, Revised August 2007).
 This should inform the likelihood of the presence of salmonids, eels, freshwater pearl mussel and other protected/ Biodiversity Action Plan (BAP) species and so the need or otherwise for species-specific surveys.
 Please also follow our guidance on freshwater pearl mussel survey methods.

 Access and recreation

 Consideration should also be given to the existing and potential use of the area for recreation by the general public, with reference to Scottish access rights under the Land Reform (Scotland) Act 2003 and rights of way.
 Planning Authorities including National Park Authorities have a duty to uphold access rights within their areas.
 These authorities have a lead role in advising on access management within the development site, including the effects of the development on existing access and opportunities for improved access provision.
-We recommend that developers engage with Planning Authorities in the preparation of an access management plan.
+In situations where formal access is directly affected by the proposed solar development we recommend that developers engage with Planning Authorities in the preparation of any access management plan if required on a case-by-case basis.
 This should identify the current recreational activities in the area and any positive or negative impacts that may occur as a consequence of the development during both construction and operation.
 Consideration should be given to the design of any new infrastructure such as tracks and signs to improve access provision and experience.

 Developers are encouraged to design the layout and appearance of the site to ensure continued recreational use, where possible, during construction.
 Whilst access rights may be suspended while construction work is actively taking place, except for on core paths and rights of way, the suspension should be for the minimum area and time possible.
 When operational, the design should also ensure as much continued recreational use of the site as possible and minimise the visual impact from new and existing paths and tracks.

-Mitigation, compensation and enhancement
+Mitigation, and enhancement

 Selection of the solar farm site will be important.
 In addition, ‘mitigation by design’ can also help avoid and/or minimise effects on the more sensitive parts of a chosen site.

-Solar farms should provide positive effects for biodiversity, and developers should maximise available opportunities.
+Solar farms should aim to maximise available opportunities to provide positive effects for biodiversity.

 Tailored, site-specific mitigation and enhancement measures may include: